theguythatmakesstuff/ScratchEverywhere-ps3-port/README.md

 - Get all blocks working
 - Pen support
 - Support most TurboWarp extensions
-- Custom blocks to detect when being ran by Scratch 3DS
+- Custom blocks to detect when being ran by Scratch 3DS and Other Information like what Platform it's being run on

 ### 3DS